Who We Are

-Wayne Madsen is a Washington, DC-based investigative journalist, author and syndicated columnist.
+Wayne Madsen is a Washington, DC-based investigative journalist, author and columnist.
 He has written for The Village Voice, The Progressive, Counterpunch, Online Journal, CorpWatch, Multinational Monitor, News Insider, In These Times, and The American Conservative.
 His columns have appeared in The Miami Herald, Houston Chronicle, Philadelphia Inquirer, Columbus Dispatch, Sacramento Bee, and Atlanta Journal-Constitution, among others.

 Madsen has some twenty years experience in security issues.
 As a U.S. Naval Officer, he managed one of the first computer security programs for the U.S. Navy.
 He subsequently worked for the National Security Agency, the Naval Data Automation Command, Department of State, RCA Corporation, and Computer Sciences Corporation.
 Madsen was a Senior Fellow for the Electronic Privacy Information Center (EPIC), a privacy public advocacy organization.

 Madsen is a member of the National Press Club.